NanaSaha/cosmos/README.md

 RUN TESTS

 Tests are done using Rspec.
 For sinatra we have to add the rack-test gem and the spec-helper.rb file.
 Tests are found in the spec folder.
-To run the test run bundle exec rspec
+To run the test run "bundle exec rspec"

 DEPLOYMENTS
 I chose the deploy this on a digital ocean VPS